varunkumardev/amitmerchant1990.github.io/_posts/2021-06-09-adding-custom-install-button-in-progressive-web-apps.md

 fluidbox: true
 ---

-The other day I was looking for a way to add a custom "Install" button in my [Notepad](https://notepad.js.org/) app which is essentially a [Progressive Web App (PWA)](https://web.dev/progressive-web-apps/).
+The other day, I was looking for a way to add a custom "Install" button in my [Notepad](https://notepad.js.org/) app which is essentially a [Progressive Web App (PWA)](https://web.dev/progressive-web-apps/).

 * TOC
 {:toc}